EE392D/EE392D/about.md

 Grading will based **20% on the written responses** and **10% on in-class participation**.
 Late submissions on written assignments are not permitted, but students may skip one paper summary and one lectures without penalty.
 Participation grades are based on attendance and active participation during class discussions.

 ### Topic Presentation (15%)
 Each student will present a recent paper during the quarter that is relevant to that day's class topic.
 During the first week of the quarter students will have the opportunity to sign up for a topic presentation.
-As part of the topic presentation, students are expected to perform a literature search and select a paper that was published within the last 5 years from a top-tier venue (e.g., Mobicom, NSDI, MobiSys, Sensys, SIGCOMM, IPSN, IMWUT, CHI).
+As part of the topic presentation, students are expected to perform a literature search and select a paper that was published from a top-tier venue (e.g., Mobicom, NSDI, MobiSys, Sensys, SIGCOMM, IPSN, IMWUT, CHI).

 * Students must submit their papers for approval to the instructor at least three days before their scheduled presentation.
 * Presentations will be 15 minutes with 5 minutes for questions.